EulojioEstudillo7/AI_project_Eulojio/README.md

 Setup environment variables:

-Create a .env file in the api folder and add
+Create a .env file in the api folder and add:

 MONGO_URI=your_mongodb_connection_string_here
 Install dependencies: